 There is a global fixed compaction increment $\iota > 0$ which determines the portion of a page-block being moved in an incremental step.
 The value of ι may even be larger than some page-block sizes, in which case the whole compaction operation is done non-incrementally, in one step.
 We refer to a page-block under incremental moving as the source page-block, and the page-block to which the object is moved as the target page-block.
 The state of each size-class and its administration gain complexity in the incremental version.
 In a size-class, apart from the full and not-full pages, there may exist one source page.
 In a source page there are used page-blocks and source page-blocks.
-The latter are pageblocks that are in the process of being incrementally moved.
+The latter are page-blocks that are in the process of being incrementally moved.
 One source page suffices, since compaction in CF requires moving a used page-block which is now always taken from the source page.
 Allocation never happens in a source page.
 A source page always contains at least one used page-block.
-If a source page looses all its used page-blocks (due to deallocation or compaction), it is removed from the size-class and placed into a global pool E of emptying source pages.
+If a source page looses all its used pageblocks (due to deallocation or compaction), it is removed from the size-class and placed into a global pool E of emptying source pages.
 All pages in the pool contain page-blocks that are involved in ongoing incremental compaction operations.
+The above.
+The results coincide with Prism, but with our simple program we were able to calculate the probabilities on our simple models for larger models than with Prism.

-The space occupied by source page-blocks and free page-blocks in (emptying) source pages, which is (temporarily) not available for allocation in any size-class, is called transient size-class fragmentation.
+space occupied by source page-blocks and free page-blocks in (emptying) source pages, which is (temporarily) not available for allocation in any size-class, is called transient size-class fragmentation.
 When all incremental compaction operations in an emptying source page finish, then the page is returned to the global list of free pages.
 On the other hand, if all incremental compaction operations within a source page finish, i.e., the source page has no more source page-blocks, and if there are still used page-blocks in the source page, then there are two possibilities: (1) the source page becomes a not-full page, if the number of not-full pages is smaller than the partial compaction bound, or (2) the source page is kept as a potential source page without source page-blocks, otherwise.
 The evolution of a page is shown in Figure 5.

-Fig. 5.
+FIGURE 5.
 The lifetime of a page